 THE MORE THEY PAY, THE LONGER THEY STAY

-In my soon to be released book Why Waiting Works I extol the many benefits of waiting to have sex until marriage.
+In my book Why Waiting Works I extol the many benefits of waiting to have sex until marriage.
 My main reason for writing this book is to bring some clarity to a subject that I myself didn’t understand in the least when I started out on this journey.
 Many of the benefits that I write about in greater detail within this book, you can find on a video that I made a while back called 10 Reasons Not To Have Sex Before Marriage.
 Today I would like to talk about to you about a practical truth, and that is this, if it costs us something we appreciate it more.